 Supported by National Council for Mental Wellbeing, Maryland Department of Health & Mental Hygiene, Missouri Department of Mental Health

 Community Counseling Centers of Chicago

 C4, the Community Counseling Centers of Chicago, was woven into the legacy that Mental Health First Aid USA is building, right at the program’s inception.
-Chosen as a pilot training site when the National Council for Behavioral Health introduced the national program, C4 realized that Mental Health First Aid would extend its mission.
+Chosen as a pilot training site when the National Council for Mental Wellbeing introduced the national program, C4 realized that Mental Health First Aid would extend its mission.
 The program was a perfect response to community partners — homeless shelters, social service agencies, the criminal justice system, schools, universities, health clinics, and others — that wanted to be better equipped to help people with mental illness.
 As the national Mental Health First Aid program has grown exponentially to train more than 150,000 individuals, C4 has kept pace — training nearly 2,500 individuals and partnering with more than 400 organizations.
 Today, a full-time program manager and 16 instructors are helping to meeting the growing demand for Mental Health First Aid in the community.
 An independent evaluation has shown that more than 40 percent of those who’ve taken the course from C4 have already used Mental Health First Aid skills to save lives and connect people to care.
 Others report increased confidence to recognize mental health problems, intervene in a mental health crisis, or refer people to help.

 SPEAK UP, SPEAK OUT

 Founder, Brandon Marshall Foundation